Misogyny, racism and bullying prevalent across Canadian youth hockey, survey finds - Port Alberni Valley News

 More than half of youth hockey players and coaches say disrespect to women is a problem in Canada’s sport, according to a survey released Wednesday.

-This sentiment increases to 63 per cent among those who identify as having spent time around the game cheering on a close friend, family member or partner.
+This sentiment increases to 63 per cent among those who have spent time around the game cheering on a close friend, family member or partner.

 Findings indicate a culture of racism, misogyny and bullying has gripped the game – 64 per cent of people involved said players are known to bully kids outside of the rink.

-President Shachi Kurl said that Canada as a whole has a largely positive view of the sport.
+Shachi Kurl, president of Angus Reid, said Canada as a whole has a largely positive view of the sport.

 “Vast majorities of people in this country still see youth hockey, recreational hockey as a massive force for good in Canada.
 It’s part of Canadian identity,” Kurl said.

-Nine in 10 Canadians said that hockey provides a sense of identity and community for citizens of the country.
+Nine in 10 Canadians said hockey provides a communal sense of identity.

 Results come just days after Vancouver Canucks forward Jake Virtanen, 24, was put on leave over sexual assault allegations.

-Kurl said considering the results of the survey, it’s not surprising instances of abuse towards women or others are reported against NHL players.
+Kurl said considering the results of the survey, it’s not surprising complaints of abuse towards women are lodged against NHL players.